 Photos show winter solstice traditions around the world as celebrations mark 2023's shortest day

 The 2023 winter solstice arrives on Thursday, Dec.
-21, with the Northern Hemisphere marking the shortest day of the year, in which most people get just six to eight hours of sunlight.
+21, with the Northern Hemisphere marking the shortest day of the year, in which most people in the U.S. will get only about 9 or 10 hours of sunlight, and in parts of Europe even less.

 Known also as the "longest night," the solstice this year is at 10:27 p.m.
 Eastern Time, according to the National Weather Service.